hashicorp/packer/website/source/intro/getting-started/install.html.md

     build       build image(s) from template
     fix         fixes templates from old versions of packer inspect     see components of a template
-    push        push template files to a Packer build service validate    check that a template is valid version     Prints the Packer version
+    validate    check that a template is valid version     Prints the Packer version
 ```